“How to Destroy Angels/A Slow Fade to Transparency”

 - How to Destroy Angels

 The Air Gallery hosted a 2-day festival.
-Coil’s performance was more of an experimental art piece rather than a gig, with half-naked John Balance and John Gosling covering themselves and each other with oils, fake blood, lotions, and other fluids.
-Apparently Peter played the backing “How to Destroy Angels” tape, but listening to the gig, you can hear other instrumentation.
+Coil’s performance was more of an experimental art piece than a gig.
+Peter played backing tapes, then sat back and watched as Marc read from his diaries concerning a toxic former lover and John Balance and John Gosling covered their half-naked bodies with fake blood, glitter, wiring, oils, lotions, and other fluids.

-Lydia Lunch and Nick Cave were in attendance; the latter walked out once Gosling started pissing all over the room.
+Lydia Lunch and Nick Cave attended; the latter walked out once Gosling started pissing all over the room.
 Anita Lane helped Balance and Gosling clean up afterwards, while Crystal Clytia cleaned up the floors.

 John Balance – performer